yxlu-0102/AP-BWE/README.md

 **We provide our implementation as open source in this repository.
 Audio samples can be found at the [demo website](http://yxlu-0102.github.io/AP-BWE).**

+## License

+The code in this repository is licensed under the MIT License.<br>
+The weights for this model are stored in Google Drive.
+You can access and use the weights under the same MIT License.
+Please refer to the `weights_LICENSE.txt` for more details on the licensing.

 ## Pre-requisites
 0. Python >= 3.9.